juancarlosmunera/pci-tools/README.md

 running the script.
 No data is sent anywhere else.
 Copy the output folder to a secure location and share it with your assessor through an approved channel.

-**SSL certificates**: Network devices commonly use self-signed certificates.
+**TLS certificates**: Network devices commonly use self-signed certificates.
 All scripts are configured to bypass certificate validation by default.
 This is expected behavior and does not indicate a security issue with the export.

 **What to do with the output**: Hand the entire timestamped output folder to your PCI assessor.
 Do not modify or delete any files from the folder.
 Each folder includes a MANIFEST file that lists all exported files and timestamps for chain-of-custody purposes.
+New version will have a hash value for integrity purposes.

 **After the assessment**: Delete or securely archive all output folders.
 They contain full device configurations which are sensitive.
 Revoke or disable any